Fukagawa-Edo Museum

 Stroll the streets, past the fisherman’s house with all his net-mending tools…

-Here’s a map that shows where everything is.
+There’s a nice map that points out where everything is.

-As we leave, let’s check out the exhibition rooms.
-They often have displays of traditional Japanese art, like this boggling cut paper work that I saw last time I was there.
+And before we leave, let’s check out the exhibition rooms.
+They often have displays of traditional Japanese art, like this mind-boggling cut paper work I saw last time I was there.

 Admission: ¥300